 First, the utilities advocate the Commission should reconsider a DASR cut-off date.
 AReM notes three obvious objections to this suggestion.
 First, it is contrary to the express terms of D.01-10-036.
 If the utilities wish to modify that decision they should file an application for rehearing rather than requesting, as they do in the Joint Filing, that the Commission, on its own motion, reconsider the proposal of a DASR deadline and issue a decision ordering a DASR cut-off date.

 Second, for all the reasons iterated in AReM’s comments on proposed Rule 7, the imposition of a DASR cut-off date would constitute an impermissible impairment of contractual rights.
-For example, if the contract between an ESP and a direct access customer permitted the customer the option to cease receiving direct access service at a particular receipt point, the UDCs’ proposed rule would mandate that the customer stay on direct access rather than return to bundled service, since a return to bundled service would require filing of a DASR.
-Similarly, if a customer closed one facility and relocated to another facility, the filing of a DASR would be required, but the UDCs would prohibit such an action.
+For example, if a customer closed one facility and relocated to another facility, the filing of a DASR would be required, but the UDCs would prohibit such an action.
 It is difficult to see how such an action by the UDC could be perceived as anything other than a tortious interference with an existing contractual arrangement and an unconstitutional impairment of contracts.

 Third, once again this is a case where the UDCs are elevating their own administrative convenience above the contractual rights of their customers, as well as the contractual rights of the ESPs that have signed UDC-ESP Service Agreements.
 The UDCs and this Commission should give serious consideration to whether the institution of a DASR cut-off date would constitute a breach of the UDCs’ obligations under these agreements.
 The UDCs might find it rather difficult to plead a state action defense when they have repeatedly advocated to this Commission that they should not be required to process further DASRs.
 Since the processing of DASRs is a fundamental aspect of the facilitation and implementation of direct access, their action might well be seen as constituting an anticipatory breach of their existing contractual obligations, especially as there is no statutory authority to which they point to support their suggestion that existing direct access customers with pre-September 20 contracts should be prohibited from making changes to their service through the DASR process.